Rift-Modding-Group/Prehistoric-Rift-Mod/README.md

 # Prehistoric-Rift-Mod
 A port of the original Bedrock addon to Java.
-Made for Forge.
+Made for Forge 1.19.2.
+Required Geckolib